-"A journey of hope but full of challenges… My name is Faiz Hamdam and I’m 18 years old.
+"A journey of hope but full of challenges… My name is Polat and I’m 18 years old.
 I am from Maidan Wardak, one of the 34 provinces within the central region of Afghanistan.
 Everything was perfect.
-I really enjoyed spending time with my parents, playing with my brothers, and helping my sisters with chores at home.
+I really enjoyed spending time with my parents, playing with my brothers, and helping my sisters in home chores.

-To sum up, in that time I have learned many things.
-Though it was very difficult, I learned how to face challenges, how to deal with different people from different regions, and I learned new skills.
+To sum up, in that time I have learned many thing.
+Though it was very difficult but I learned how to face challenges, how to deal with different people from different regions and learned new skills.
 I also made new friends and we are luckily in one room.
 Furthermore l really miss my family and especially my sweet mother, whentime I talk to her tear comes out of my eyes.
 Instead my mother encourages me to be strong and hopeful and she says I always pray for you to approach your goals.
 And I wish that one day my dreams will come true and see my parents proud."

 August - October 2017